 The Department periodically sells RECs either through broker-initiated transactions or through direct placement with entities that need the RECs to comply with various New England statutes.
 The Department enters into agreements to sell or buy RECs for prior, current, and future years' production and electricity sales.
-Any revenue or expenses related to such sales or purchases are recognized at the time RECs are actually delivered or received.
+Any revenue related to such sales recognized at the time RECs are actually delivered.
+Any expenses related to such purchases are recognized at the time the contracts are signed.